MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

   https://link.springer.com/chapter/10.1007/978-3-319-10599-4_29
-  - Outline of approach and rationale (high level)
+  - Outline of approach and rationale (high level) -Data preprocessing
+    -Train AlexNet
+    -Model modifications
+    -Obtain FatSecret API
+    -Model Evaluations
   - Contributions or novel characteristics of project

+  One of the novelties of our project is that recognized food picture is associated with a food ID from the FatSecret database.
+We then wrote a python code linking this food ID to the database in the FatSecret in order to get the nutrition fact from the recognized picture.
 - [Data Collection and Description](#data-collection-and-description)
   - Relevant Characteristics
   - Source(s)